Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Experiments

 \subsection{Ablation Study}

 {\textbf{Effect of Meta-Prompt Pre-training Module.}} This module consists of three key components: meta-learning, text meta-prompts, and visual meta-prompts.
-In Tab.~\ref{ablation_mera}, we perform ablation studies to evaluate the zero-shot capabilities of these components across various datasets.
+We conduct ablation studies in Tab.~\ref{ablation_mera} to evaluate their zero-shot capabilities across various datasets.
 The baseline uses a CLIP model pre-trained on classification tasks.
-The second row shows meta-learning without prompts, fine-tuning CLIP's visual and text encoders.
-The third and fourth rows focus on fine-tuning only the text or visual prompts, respectively, during meta-learning.
-The fifth row presents prompt tuning without meta-learning.
-Specifically, the second row reveals that meta-learning allows CLIP to learn shared quality knowledge across different distortions, improving IQA performance.
-However, adjusting CLIP's weights reduces its original generalization, leading to lower performance on KonIQ.
-The third and fourth rows show that fine-tuning only the text or visual prompts significantly enhances zero-shot testing, especially on real-world datasets like KonIQ and LIVEC, by preserving CLIP’s generalization.
-The best results occur when both prompts are used together, confirming their mutual benefit.
-Finally, comparing the last row with the fifth shows that without meta-learning, prompt tuning leads to overfitting and reduced generalization.
+Row 2 evaluates meta-learning without prompts, where CLIP's visual and text encoders are fine-tuned to learn distortion knowledge across different distortions, improving IQA performance.
+However, tuning CLIP’s weights impairs its original generalization, resulting in lower performance on KonIQ.
+Rows 3 and 4 assess fine-tuning only text or visual prompts during meta-learning.
+These strategies notably boost zero-shot performance—particularly on real-world datasets like KonIQ and LIVEC—by preserving CLIP’s generalization while adapting to IQA tasks.
+Row 5 explores prompt tuning without meta-learning, underscoring meta-learning’s role in curbing overfitting and maintaining generalization.
+The strongest results emerge when all components are combined, highlighting their complementary strengths.

 {\textbf{Effect of Meta-learning.}} To further investigate whether the effectiveness of our method derives from meta-learning, we conducted an ablation study.
 Specifically, as shown in rows 1 and 2 of Tab.~\ref{ablation_meta}, when using Empirical Risk Minimization without meta-learning pre-training on two synthetic dataset, the fine-tuning performance on LIVEC and KonIQ dataset was even worse than the baseline without pre-training.
-This indicates that additional pre-training data does not necessarily enhance performance and may even lead to overfitting.
-In contrast, the proposed meta-learning strategy allows the model to effectively leverage the generalizable quality priors obtained from the available external data, leading to significant performance improvements across different datasets.
+This indicates that additional pre-training data does not necessarily enhance performance and may even lead to overfitting~\cite{li2024bridging}.
+In contrast, our meta-learning strategy effectively extracts generalizable quality priors from external data, significantly enhancing performance across datasets.

-{\textbf{Effect of Gradient Regularization.}} We performed ablation studies on the Quality-Aware Gradient Regularization (QGR) module.
-As shown in Tab.~\ref{ablation_qgr} and Fig.~\ref{qgr_angle}(a), without QGR, especially with very limited training data (e.g., 50 images), the model is prone to overfitting, leading to a sharp drop in generalization performance.
-QGR, by modulating training gradients, effectively reduces this overfitting and significantly improves adaptability to the test dataset.